-After setting up postman.
+After setting up the postman.
 The below image gives a glimpse of how its overall dashboard looks.

 We are going to follow best practice here (.i.e. first will create a collection and under-collection will create a request to get a token).

-First click on “New Collections”, a popup asking for collection name and description will appear.
+First click on “New Collections”, and a popup asking for the collection name and description will appear.
 Give a name to your collection and click on “Create”.

 Now it’s time to create a request to generate tokens that will be used from our application.
 To do so click on “…” and select “Add Request”.